Thrombotic microangiopathy: Diagnosis

 Markers of hemolysis: increased unconjugated bilirubin, increased LDH, decreased haptoglobin negative Coombs test.

 Creatinine, urea, to follow renal function.

 ADAMSTS-13 gene, activity or inhibitor testing (TTP).

 Treatment

 The course of treatment and the success rate is dependent on the type of TMA.
 Some patients with atypical HUS and TTP have responded to plasma infusions or exchanges, a procedure which replaces proteins necessary for the complement cascade that the patient does not have; however, this is not a permanent solution or treatment, especially for patients with congenital predispositions.

-Monoclonal antibodies like eculizumab and caplacizumab can assist with atypical hemolytic uremic syndrome and acquired thrombotic thrombocytopenic purpura respectively whilst dexamethasone can help with immune thrombotic thrombocytopenic purpura and low molecular weight heparin can help with disseminated intravascular coagulation.
+Narsoplimab (Yartemlea) was approved for medical use in the United States in December 2025.